-SLIS is pleased to continue to offer flexibility (within University policies) to students to allow them to better integrate school with other responsibilities.
+SLIS is pleased to continue to offer flexibility (within University policies) to special session students to allow them to better integrate school with other responsibilities.

 Most courses will be offered online in a full semester format.
 In addition some courses will be offered in an online intensive mode.
 Students can decide–for some individual courses- which format they wish to select.
 Students can also mix courses offered in an intensive mode of delivery (7-8 weeks depending on the calendar) with full 15 week term courses –so e.g. doing one course over 15 weeks and one course over 7-8 weeks.

 Courses in the 7-8 week format are subject to the same rigor and requirements as semester long classes.
 The content of the class is not different from the semester long version of the class and will involve the same ratio of class contact hours to units as follows: